 There is a lot of variation in contracts offered to salaried GPs between practices, even in the same area.
 Each practice will have their own way of working and as a newly qualified GP, you may be unfamiliar with negotiating and discussing areas like pay – GP registrars have a standardised contract and the pay scales are nationally agreed.
 You may find it helpful to discuss any offer with an experienced colleague to get their advice.

 Dr Mahibur Rahman is the medical director of Emedica and author of GP Jobs – a Guide to Career Options in General Practice.
-He teaches on the Emedica Life after CCT: GP Survival Skills course which includes sessions on salaried GP contracts, partnerships and succeeding as a GP locum.
-It also includes practical advice and demonstrations on how to negotiate contracts.
+He teaches on the Emedica CCT+: course covering key skills for qualified GPs.
+The course includes sessions on salaried GP contracts, partnerships and succeeding as a GP locum / portfolio GP.
+It also includes practical advice and demonstrations on how to negotiate contracts, terms and more.
 You can see more details at www.emedica.co.uk/cct